stefandebruyn/surefire/README.md

-**NOTE: This project is in beta.
-The master branch is tested and functional, but work is ongoing.**
+**NOTE: This project is WIP.** The master branch contains features that are complete and tested:

 * [x] State vector, state machine, and task APIs
 * [x] Compilers and autocoders for state vector and state machine config languages